0Printemps0/wd-joy-caption-cli/README.md

 # WD LLM Caption Cli
-A Python base cli tool for caption images with [WD series](https://huggingface.co/SmilingWolf) and [joy-caption-pre-alpha](https://huggingface.co/spaces/fancyfeast/joy-caption-pre-alpha) models.
+A Python base cli tool for caption images with [WD series](https://huggingface.co/SmilingWolf), [joy-caption-pre-alpha](https://huggingface.co/spaces/fancyfeast/joy-caption-pre-alpha) and [LLama3.2 Vision Instruct](https://huggingface.co/meta-llama/Llama-3.2-11B-Vision-Instruct) models.
 ## Introduce
 If you want to caption a training datasets for Image generation model(Stable Diffusion, Flux, Kolors or others) This tool can make a caption with danbooru style tags or a nature language description.